thoth-tech/SplashKit-Tutorial/Tutorials/Car-Race-Tutorial/Step4-Car Handling.md

 ## Car Models Creation

+Make a car.cpp file and car.h file where user will start with basic libraries #include "splashkit.h"
+#include <vector>
+#include "car.h"
+using namespace std; and then start with code where first part is bitmap loading.

 1. **Car Bitmap Loading**:
    - Load bitmap images for different car models:
    - In this we made the fuction to call all the cars we are using in the game